DEissen/data-collection-unitree-go1/README.md

 *NOTE:* Currently not used by the main program.
     - *pointCloud_Subscriber_Node.py:* Functions for ROS Subscriber Nodes to read PointClouds.
 - *copy_images.sh:* Shell script to execute *./camera/src_local_PC/copy_images.py* from top level of repository.
-- *example_data.png*: Image showhing example data for README.md
+- *example_data.png*: Image showing example data for README.md
 - *main.py:* Code to start a measurement of IMU data and camera images in parallel including determination of time diff and storage of label information.
 - *main.sh:* Shell script to execute *main.py* and *./camera/src_local_PC/copy_images.py* subsequently, to execute complete measurement including copying the images from the Nano's.
 - *README.md*: The file you are reading right now :)